 “So, then we had the idea of maybe using some meshed WebRTC solutions, but those actually didn’t perform correctly because of some conflicts at the engineering level with some of our other architecture,” Brown says.
 “Because of how we have all these games injected and other capabilities within the app, … it didn’t provide a solution.”

-But then the team at Tesuji discovered Wowza Streaming Cloud with Ultra Low Latency, and everything changed.
+But then the team at Tesuji discovered Wowza Video with Ultra Low Latency, and everything changed.

 Wowza Tech Powers Truly Interactive Content

 Brown had used Wowza streaming products in the past to build a custom streaming solution for a film festival.
 Remembering the high quality of the technology, he sought the company out again.
 When the Tesuji team discovered the Ultra Low Latency service was available, he was eager to try it out (at the time, it was in preview).
 The team discovered that the service provided the real-time, sub-three-second end-to-end streaming delivery their app demanded, and they’ve used it ever since.

 After choosing to work with Wowza, Tesuji Games used the Wowza GoCoder™ SDK to build their own custom app infrastructure utilizing the Ultra Low Latency API.
 Today, their platform not only supports broadcasts with super-fast streaming, it also allows users to overlay custom video and audio frames on top of the main live stream for an engaging AR experience.
 Content creators can add titling and graphics, and Vrumble can include IFrame ads on the viewer’s side for revenue purposes.